Last updated: 11/21/22

 When and where are practices held?

 All teams practice a minimum of two times a week, primarily on Tuesdays and Thursdays with some Fridays, at Court One Athletics in Tempe.
-Most practices are two-hour blocks, between the times of 4:00pm and 9:30pm.
+Most practices are two-hour blocks, between the times of 4:00pm and 9:45pm.
 Teams with one-and-a-half hour T/Th practice times will have additional Friday practices approximately once a month.
-Additional gym space may be secured to be used throughout the season for regular and extra practices as needed.
+Additional gym time/space may be secured to be used throughout the season for regular and extra practices as needed.

 Do National teams practice more than Region teams?